sillsdev/flexbridge/ReadMe.md

 1. Update the version and changelogs / release notes.

 	- For Windows:
-        1. If you are making a major or minor version number jump, update the the first two digits in `version`
+		- If you are making a major or minor version number jump, update the the first two digits in `version` (the fourth-place version number is controlled by the TeamCity build counter)
 		- Update the src/Installer/ReleaseNotes.md with the user-facing change information, adding another heading for the previous version
         - Run the following to update dependant Release Notes files:

                 @REM this sets up the path to msbuild.
-Check GetAndBuildThis.bat for the latest path to vsvars32.bat "%VS120COMNTOOLS%vsvars32.bat"
+Check GetAndBuildThis.bat for the latest path to vsvars32.bat "%VS140COMNTOOLS%vsvars32.bat"
 				@REM Replace Alpha here with Beta or Stable as appropriate.
 Pass Release=false for a pre-release msbuild build/FLExBridge.proj  /t:PreparePublishingArtifacts /p:UploadFolder=Alpha /p:Release=true